Athletics at the 1982 Commonwealth Games – Men's marathon

 The men's marathon event was held on 8 October 1982.
-It started and finished at South Bank, next to the Brisbane River in Stanley Street.Brisbane, Australia.
+It started and finished at South Brisbane, next to the Brisbane River in Stanley Street.Brisbane, Australia.

 Two of the Tanzanians, Juma Ikangaa and reigning champion Gidamis Shahanga, opened up a large lead (58 seconds at the 30 km mark), but Rob de Castella closed the gap in the final kilometres to win.